akshxdevs/anchor-nftpawn/README.md

 ## License

 This project is licensed under the MIT License.

-## Support

-For support and questions:
-- Open an issue on GitHub
-- Join our Discord community
-- Check the documentation

-## Roadmap

-- [ ] Multi-chain support
-- [ ] Advanced NFT valuation
-- [ ] Liquidation mechanisms
-- [ ] Governance tokens
-- [ ] Mobile app
-- [ ] API integration

----

-Built with ❤️ on Solana